pyne/pyne/docs/theorymanual/decay.rst

    many operations.
 Note that we may filter only on the :math:`k_i` because :math:`2^{a_i t} \le 1`.
 That is, the exponentional component can only reduce the magnitude of a term, not increase it.
-4. If a :math:`k_i` is ``NaN``, that term's contribution to the chain is set to zero.
-   This happens for nuclides whose half lives are not known, but assumed to be exceedingly short.
-5. If a :math:`k_i` is infinite, that term's contribution to the chain is set to zero.
-   This happens for nuclides whose half lives are not known, but assumed to be exceedingly short

 In principle, each of these statements is reasonable.
 However, they may preclude desired behavior by users.
 In such a situation, these